pingidentity/pingidentity-devops-getting-started/docs/deployment/k8sClusterSizing.md

 For these requirements in Amazon Web Services (AWS), a `c5.2xlarge` type (8 CPU / 16 Gb RAM) may be the instance type selected.

-To determine the base number of nodes required, divide the number of pods by 3 to determine your minumum cluster size.
+To determine the base number of nodes required, divide the number of pods by 3 to determine your minimum cluster size.

 Ensure that you add definitions for cluster horizontal auto-scaling to ensure your cluster scales in or out as needed.